section-engineering-education/engineering-education/articles/ssl-tls/index.md

          ![Asymmetric key encryption](/engineering-education/ssl-tls/Asym.png)

-2. **Cipher Suites** are a set of algorithms that are used to secure information being exchanged by the end points.
+2. **Cipher Suites** are a set of algorithms that are used to secure information being exchanged by the endpoints.
 A cipher suite announces the key exchange algorithm, the authentication algorithm, the bulk encryption algorithm and the Message Authentication Code (MAC) algorithm it supports.
 For example, the  `ECDHE-ECDSA-AES256-GCM-SHA384` suite implies that ECDHE is the key exchange algorithm, ECDSA is the authentication algorithm, AES256-GCM is the bulk encryption algorithm and SHA384 is the MAC algorithm it uses.
 Cipher suites are updated with safer algorithms from time to time.
 You can find out more about cipher suites [here](https://www.venafi.com/blog/what-are-cipher-suites).

+**Note:**
+- [Key exchange algorithm](https://en.wikipedia.org/wiki/Key_exchange) is used by the endpoints to exchange cryptographic keys.
+- [Authentication algorithm](https://en.wikipedia.org/wiki/Digital_signature) is used to verify the authenticity of the SSL/TLS certificate and ownership of the public/private key pair.
+- Bulk encryption algorithm is used for symmetric encryption of the application data.
+Block ciphers and Stream ciphers are the two [categories of bulk ciphers](https://www.thesslstore.com/blog/block-cipher-vs-stream-cipher/).
+- [Message Authentication Code(MAC)](https://www.tutorialspoint.com/cryptography/message_authentication) algorithm uses cryptographic hashes to produce message digest and ensure the integrity of the data being exchanged.

 3. **SSL certificates** are digital data files that bind an organisation/domain name to a cryptographic key.
 SSL certificates are issued by Certificate Authorities (CAs) after verification of the data provided by the organisation.
 By signing and issuing an SSL certificate, the CA assures that the information enclosed in it is valid.

-**How does SSL/TLS work?**
+### How does SSL/TLS work?

 As discussed before, public-key encryption requires high compute and adds considerable overhead.
 SSL/TLS, thus, makes use of public-key encryption just in the beginning, to exchange session keys.
 These session keys are symmetric in nature and are used to carry out the rest of the communication.
-SSL/TLS handshake is a part of an SSL/TLS exchange wherein the two end points exchange messages and establish the details of their communication.
-Since SSL/TLS is most widely used to encrypt web traffic, we’ll use a web client and server as examples of end points.
+SSL/TLS handshake is a part of an SSL/TLS exchange wherein the two endpoints exchange messages and establishes the details of their communication.
+Since SSL/TLS is most widely used to encrypt web traffic, we’ll use a web client and server as examples of endpoints.

 **NOTE:** The exact steps of a TLS handshake will vary depending upon the kind of key exchange algorithm used and the cipher suites supported by both sides.
 RSA  (Rivest–Shamir–Adleman), Diffie-Hellman (DH), Ephemeral Diffie-Hellman (DHE), Elliptic Curve Diffie-Hellman (ECDH) and Ephemeral Elliptic Curve Diffie-Hellman (ECDHE) are some examples of key exchange algorithms.